gammapy/gammapy/docs/dataformats/observation_lists.rst

 ================  ============================================================================  =========
 keyword           description                                                                   required?
 ================  ============================================================================  =========
-OBSERVATORY_NAME  name of the observatory where the observations were taken.
-This is            no
+OBSERVATORY_NAME  name of the observatory where the observations were taken; this is            no
                   important for instance for coordinate transformations between celestial (i.e. RA/dec) and terrestrial (i.e. az/alt) coordinate systems MJDREFI           reference time: integer value in mean julian days; details in                 yes?